yono-liu/yono-liu/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning in  ShanghaiTech University!
+- 🌱 I’m currently learning in Shanghai!
 - 📫 How to reach me: jy.liu@88.com